AndrewTruett/Boolean-Satisfiability-Solver/README.md

 `(assign-vals vars)`

+Arguments:

-Arguments: `vars` - a list of variable names (no duplicates)
+`vars` - a list of variable names (no duplicates)

-Returns an association list where each cell is in the form of `(variable_name, (get-value))`
+Returns an association list where each cell is in the form of `(variable_name, (get-value))`.

 ---

 `(lookup target alist)`

+Arguments:

-Arguments: `target` - the target variable
+`target` - the target variable

 `alist` - the association list containing target

-Returns the value associated with the target variable
+Returns the value associated with the target variable.

 ---

 `(evaluate exp al)`

+Arguments:

-Arguments: `exp` - a valid boolean expression
+`exp` - a valid boolean expression

 `al` - association list corresponding to exp

-Returns whether `exp` is true of false, based on the current values of the variables, as determined by the association list, `al`
+Returns whether `exp` is true of false, based on the current values of the variables, as determined by the association list, `al`.

 ---

 `(collect-elements exp)`

+Arguments:

-Arguments: `exp` - a valid boolean expression
+`exp` - a valid boolean expression

-Returns a list (no duplicates) of all the variables of `exp`
+Returns a list (no duplicates) of all the variables of `exp`.

 ---

 `(satisfiable? exp)`

+Arguments:

-Arguments: `exp` - a valid boolean expression
+`exp` - a valid boolean expression

-Returns whether `exp` is satisfiable or not
+Returns whether `exp` is satisfiable or not.